Jacaranda mimosifolia (jack-uh-RAN-duh mih-moe-sih-FOLE-ee-uh) is a sub-tropical deciduous flowering tree, which belongs to the family Bignoniaceae.

 Since seedlings take a lot of time to bloom, most people prefer branch cuttings and grafting.

 These trees often grow limbs with narrow crotch angles that have a high chance of breaking from the tree.

 Hence, pruning is strongly recommended to prevent this and to keep branches less than half the diameter of the trunk, in order to promote strength and stability.

 Jacaranda is fairly resistant to insects and diseases.
 It can develop mushroom rot if the soil beneath it does not drain properly.

 It is also vulnerable to aphid and whitefly infestation.
-In this case, you can use a mixture of neem oil, pesticidal soap, and water to get rid of the outbreak.
+In this case, you can use a mixture of neem oil, pesticide soap, and water to get rid of the outbreak.

-While watering, make sure the water reaches to the root or the plant may become chlorotic.
+While watering, make sure the water reaches the root of the plant may become chlorotic.

 Suggested Blue Jacaranda Uses

 Blue jacarandas have an ornamental value because of their beautiful purple flowers.

 The woody reddish-brown pods produced by these trees are used as Christmas decorations and in other dried floral arrangements.